DevNdamase/DevNdamase/README.md

 # Hello, I'm Sibongiseni Ndamase 👋

-I'm a self-taught programmer passionate about coding and learning new technologies.
-I recently completed the 'Responsive Web Design' and 'JavaScript Algorithms and Data Structures' certifications on freeCodeCamp.
+I am a self-taught programmer who is passionate about coding and learning new technologies.

+Recently, I completed the 'Responsive Web Design' and 'JavaScript Algorithms and Data Structures' certifications on freeCodeCamp.

 ## 🚀 Skills and Technologies: